-SURVEILLANCE OF INFECTIOUS DISEASES IN ANIMALS AND HUMANS IN SWEDEN 2014
+SURVEILLANCE OF INFECTIOUS DISEASES IN ANIMALS AND HUMANS IN SWEDEN 2015

-Editors: Marianne Elvander, Elina Lahti, Thomas Rosendal Department of Disease Control and Epidemiology, National Veterinary Institute (SVA), SE-751 89 Uppsala, Sweden.
-Authors: Sofie Andersson, Charlotte Axén, Björn Bengtsson, Mia Brytting, Elsie Castro, Marianne Elvander, Olsson Engvall Eva, Helena Eriksson, Linda Ernholm, Gunilla Hallgren, Ingrid Hansson, Gete Hestvik, Marika Hjertqvist, Mia Holmberg, Cecilia Hultén, Anders Johansson, Jerker Jonsson, Elina Lahti, Ylva Lindgren, Emma Löf, Margareta Löfdahl, Maria Nöremark, Faruk Otman, Karin Persson-Waller, Thomas Rosendal, Zohari Siamak, Christoffer Sjölund, Karl Ståhl, Lena Sundqvist, Magnus Thelander, Susanne Thisted Lambertz, Catrin Vesterlund-Carlson, Helene Wahlström, Per Wallgren, Stefan Widgren, Jessica Wirdby, Kerstin de Verdier, Erik Ågren.
-Cover Photo: Peter Gerdehag Copyright of map data: ©EuroGeographics for the administrative boundaries Layout: The production of this report was accomplished using a primarily open-source toolset to build a report generating process.
+Folkhäl PUBLIC HEA Editors: Marianne Elvander, Elina Lahti, Thomas Rosendal Department of Disease Control and Epidemiology, National Veterinary Institute (SVA), SE-751 89 Uppsala, Sweden.
+Authors: Charlotte Axén, Björn Bengtsson, Mia Brytting, Elsie Ydring, Marianne Elvander, Helena Eriksson, Linda Ernholm, Gunilla Hallgren, Ingrid Hansson, Gete Hestvik, Marika Hjertqvist, Mia Holmberg, Cecilia Hultén, Anders Johansson, Jerker Jonsson, Elina Lahti, Mats Lindblad, Ylva Lindgren, Emma Löf, Margareta Löfdahl, Maria Nöremark, Anna Ohlson, Faruk Otman, Karin Persson-Waller, Thomas Rosendal, Zohari Siamak, Christoffer Sjölund, Karl Ståhl, Lena Sundqvist, Magnus Thelander, Susanne Thisted Lambertz, Linda Trönnberg, Catrin Vesterlund-Carlson, Helene Wahlström, Per Wallgren, Stefan Widgren, Jessica Wirdby, Kerstin de Verdier, Erik Ågren.
+Cover Photo: Desiree Jansson Copyright of map data: [©]EuroGeographics for the administrative boundaries Layout: For the second year, the production of this report was accomplished using a primarily open-source toolset to build a report generating process.
 This allowed the source text, produced by authors, to be edited independently of the template for the layout which can be modified and reused for future reports.
-Specifically, the chapter texts were authored in Microsoft Word and then converted using LibreOffice and pandoc to the LaTeX typesetting language and then compiled to PDF using LuaTeX in MiKTeX.
+Specifically, the chapter texts were authored in Microsoft Word and then converted using LibreOffice and pandoc to the LaTeX typesetting language.
 All figures and maps were produced using R software for statistical computing.
-The code for the project was managed using the git version control system and GitLab project management software.
-Other open-source tools used in this production process included but were not limited to: Make, emacs and Linux.
+Development of the report generating tool chain for 2015 was focused on improving the efficiency of sending chapter proofs and feedback between, authors, the editor and the typesetter.
+These improvements were made by managing the report editing using Emacs Org mode and executing imports and exports to and from Microsoft Word from emacs Lisp functions.
 The technical design of the report generating process was by Thomas Rosendal, Stefan Widgren and Rickard Wolrath.
 Design of the layout by Helena Ohlsson.
 Print: TMG Tabergs AB.

 Printing and part of the production was financed by the Swedish Board of Agriculture.
 Text, tables, figures and maps may be cited and reprinted only with reference to this report.
-Suggestion citation: Surveillance of infectious diseases in animals and humans in Sweden 2014, National Veterinary Institute (SVA), Uppsala, Sweden.
-SVA:s rapportserie 31 ISSN 1654-7098.
+Suggestion citation: Surveillance of infectious diseases in animals and humans in Sweden 2015, National Veterinary Institute (SVA), Uppsala, Sweden.
+SVA:s rapportserie 34 ISSN 1654-7098.
 This report is available at www.sva.se.
 Reprints can be ordered from Department of Disease Control and Epidemiology, National Veterinary Institute, SE-751 89 Uppsala, Sweden.
 Phone +46(0) 18 67 40 00.
 E-mail: sva@sva.se.